ebayes/Harvard-Graduate-Thesis-Ethical-Credit-Risk-Model/README.md

 		-Note, 'd_join_sequence_and_features.py' takes the longest to run.

 (Ignore the file 'scrap_code.py', it was used for testing and storing unused code)

-NB: [This repo](https://github.com/ebayes/HarvardCS182-EthicalCreditRiskModelReport) contains the written element of the project, entitled: *"Lost interest?
-Using artificial intelligence to predict if low-income households are at risk of meeting loan repayments"*.